beartell/mbase/README.md

-MBASE inference library is a high-level non-blocking LLM inference library written on top of the [llama.cpp](https://github.com/ggml-org/llama.cpp) library to provide the necessary tools and APIs to allow developers to integrate popular LLMs into their application with minimal performance loss and development time.
+MBASE inference library is a high-level non-blocking LLM inference library written on top of the [llama.cpp](https://github.com/ggml-org/llama.cpp) library to provide the necessary tools and APIs to allow developers to integrate popular LLMs into their applications with minimal performance loss and development time.

 The inference SDK will allow developers the utilize the LLMs and create their own solutions, tooling mechanisms etc.